Vito Mannone

-Vito Mannone (born 2 March 1988) is an Italian professional footballer who plays as a goalkeeper.
+Vito Mannone (born 2 March 1988) is an Italian professional football player and coach who plays as a goalkeeper for club Crawley Town, where he also serves as head of goalkeeping.

 Born in Desio, Mannone was a member of Atalanta's academy before moving to England in 2005, joining Arsenal.
 He made his Arsenal debut in 2009 and made eight appearances in 2009–10 before spending two loan spells with Hull City.
 He left Arsenal in 2013 for Sunderland.
 In his first season, he won the club's Player of the Year award as Sunderland reached the League Cup final.
 He spent four seasons with Sunderland before moving to Reading in 2017.
 Mannone moved on loan to Minnesota United and Esbjerg before leaving permanently in 2020.
 Mannone moved to France, playing for Monaco and Lorient.
 He joined Lille in 2023.

 He has also represented Italy at U21 level.

 Early career

 Born in Desio, Lombardy, from Sicilian parents, Mannone was signed by Arsène Wenger during the summer of 2005, joining Arsenal from Atalanta on a three-year deal for a £350,000 compensation fee.

 He made his Arsenal debut in a pre-season friendly against Barnet on 16 July 2005, as Arsenal ran out 4–1 winners.